cucumber-attic/gherkin2/README.md

 * A clone of the cucumber git repo to a "cucumber" sibling folder of your gherkin folder.
 (Only needed to run cucumber tests)
 * RVM (you may not need this if you are only building for a single platform)

-With this minimal toolchain installed, install Ruby gems needed by the build:
+With this minimal tool chain installed, install Ruby gems needed by the build:

     gem install bundler
     bundle install